How to make your website compliant with HIPAA

 18. Any other unique identifying number, characteristic or code

-Piwik PRO automatically collects some PHI, like sub-state location, page URLs and IP addresses.
-Other PHI may be collected if you set it as a user ID or custom events.
-For a more in-depth understanding of the data collected by Piwik PRO, you can refer to this list.
+Piwik PRO automatically collects some PHI like sub-state location, page URLs and IP addresses.
+Other PHI may be collected if you set it as a user ID or custom event.
+If you want to know more about the data Piwik PRO collects, see this list.

 Was this article helpful?